zedlopez/ifm/Examples/SlogarsRevenge.md

 ```

-We can now replace the usual behavior of the carrying requirements rule (to check whether the player is carrying something and, if not, to generate an implicit take) with a similar rule of our own; note that "if the player has the second noun" is a more compact way to write "if the player carries the second noun or the player wears the second noun":
+We can now replace the usual behaviour of the carrying requirements rule (to check whether the player is carrying something and, if not, to generate an implicit take) with a similar rule of our own; note that "if the player has the second noun" is a more compact way to write "if the player carries the second noun or the player wears the second noun":